 - Trains: 1

 The train route to Cincinnati travels via Indianapolis, which is great because three metropolises are connected within six hours, mainly through Indiana.
-Sounds like a no-brainer for high-speed rail, right?
-Well, like Wisconsin’s former state officials, the presiding party in Indiana’s executive and legislative branches doesn’t think too favorably of using tax dollars to fund the Chicago to Indianapolis route (which is similar to what members of that party think about Amtrak and passenger rail nationwide).
+Sounds like a no-brainer for high-speed rail.
+The presiding party in Indiana’s executive and legislative branches, however, doesn’t think too favorably of using tax dollars to fund the Chicago to Indianapolis route (which is similar to what members of that party think about Amtrak and passenger rail nationwide).
 To be fair, the train was only supplementary to the days Amtrak’s Cardinal Service trains didn’t run, and, like with many pass-through cities for Amtrak, didn’t have a favorable schedule for riders.
 Thus, the only trains to Indianapolis are the ones that continue to Cincinnati.
-Although flying from Chicago to Indy isn’t commonplace, the 16 flights per day indicates there’s demand for them.
+Although flying from Chicago to Indy isn’t commonplace, the 16 flights per day indicate there’s a demand for them.

 Chicago to Louisville